-Attachment 10a, Non-Small Business Subcontractor Preference Request (if applicable)
+Attachment 10a, Non-Small Business Subcontractor Preference Request and

-Attachment 10b, Small Business Subcontractor/Supplier Acknowledgement (if applicable)
+Attachment 10b, Small Business Subcontractor/Supplier Acknowledgement

 Attachment 11, Contractor Information Form

 Businesses - Copy of a current business license issued by the government jurisdiction in which the business is located, unless no license is required.
 Attach an explanation if a license copy cannot be supplied or there is reason to believe no license is required, if applicable.